How to import data into immuneML

 Importing previously generated immuneML datasets

-Some instructions (Simulation, DatasetExport, SubSampling) also explicitly export binarized immuneML datasets when selecting ‘ImmuneML’ as the export format.
+Some instructions (DatasetExport, Subsampling) also explicitly export binarized immuneML datasets when selecting ‘ImmuneML’ as the export format.

-These .iml_dataset files can later be imported easily and with few parameters, and importing from .iml_dataset is also faster than importing from other data formats.
+These .yaml files can later be imported easily and with few parameters, and importing from .yaml is also faster than importing from other data formats.
 A YAML specification for ImmuneML data import is shown below.
 Important note: ImmuneML files might not be compatible between different immuneML (sub)versions.

 definitions: